agile-learning-institute/mentorHub-person-ui/README.md

 The ```/admin``` route will return a list of configuration values.

-The Dockerfile at the root of the project is a single-stage build that expects a /dist folder, and a text file called /dist/patch.txt to exist, see [docker-build.sh](./src/docker/docker-build.sh) for details.
-The Dockerfile in /src/docker is a two stage build used for CI.
+The Dockerfile uses a 2-stage build, and supports multi-architecture builds.
+See [docker-build.sh](./src/docker/docker-build.sh) for details about building in the local architecture for testing.
+See [docker-push.sh](./src/docker/docker-push.sh) for details about building and pushing multi-architecture images.

 ## Backlog